-Our use of Lexile growth is an indicator of increasing student reading levels and collegereadiness.
-The Lexile cut-points for college benchmarks correlate closely to CAASPP collegereadiness cutoffs (level 3 or higher is considered "college-ready").
+We began measuring Lexile growth as an indicator of increasing student reading levels and college-readiness in the 2013-14 school year.
+The Lexile scaled score cut-points for college benchmarks correlate closely to CAASPP college-readiness cutoffs (level 3 or higher is considered "college-ready").